ponfri/cypress_template/cypress_instructions.md

 ```

-- **Test template**: When creating a new test, always use the following format:
+- **Test template**: When creating a new test, always use the following format.
+Use `it.only` so only the new test runs during development.
+Remove `.only` when running the full suite.

+- **Test comments**: Always add a comment for each statement in your test to explain what is being done in each section.
+This improves readability and maintainability for all contributors.

+- **Test spacing**: Always insert a blank line above each new test for readability and consistency.

 ```typescript
 it.only('[ ] ', { tags: ['@smoke', '@template'] }, () => {